petrelharp/treestats_ms/branch-lengths-methods.md

     for any $j$ that $i_k$ inherits from $i_j$, update $D(i_j) \mapsto D(i_j) \setdiff D(i_k)$.
 3. At the end, assign anyone without an allele to the ancestral state.

+Note that this only works if you move all the way back to the root, not just stopping at the parent mutation.

 As for computing statistics: the key is producing, for a given subset $A$ of samples and for each allele $x$ at the site, how many individuals in $A$ have allele $x$.
 Now instead of (c) above suppose we know (c') for each node $i$, the number of individuals in $A$ inherited from that node, denoted $N(i)$.